GuOrg/Gu.Wpf.Validation/README.md

 ```
 For more samples see demo project.

 - Creates a binding Text > validation:Input.Value internally.
 The binding has validationrules so it uses standard WPF validation.
+It picks up the type from the binding and selects default parsing/validation/formatting based on that.
 - No custom controls.
 - Higly configurable.
   - IValidator, plug in a validator of your own.